Speech-Interaction-Technology-Aalto-U/itsp/Self_supervised_learning.md

 ## Two basic types of SSL models for speech

-State-of-the-art speech SSL models can be characterized by two basic approaches: prediction- and masking-based models.
+State-of-the-art SSL models for speech data can be categorized into two basic approaches: prediction and masking based models.

 ### Prediction-based SSL

 In the prediction based models, the task of the model is to predict future evolution of the speech signal, given access to a series of past observations.
+This makes the models causal, as they do not access future speech observations in the generation of their latent representations.

 In **APC** (Fig. 1), the inputs and prediction targets of the neural network consist of log-Mel features, and the prediction distance *k* (in frames) is a hyperparameter defined by the user.
 The model itself consists of an MLP-encoder to convert the log-Mel features **y** into latent representations **z**, and a temporal context model that is responsible for accumulating the history of ... **z**[*t*-2], **z**[*t*-1], **z**[*t*] into a context vector **c**[*t*].
 At every time-step, the context vector is then mapped into a prediction **y***[*t*+*k*] of a future log-Mel frame at *t*+*k* using a learnable linear projection **y***[*t*+*k*]=**c**[*t*]<sup>T</sup>**W**.